Priya Nandra-Hart

 Priya Nandra-Hart is a fictional character from the BBC soap opera EastEnders, played by Sophie Khan Levy.
-Introduced in October 2023, she is the former partner of Ravi Gulati and mother of Davinder "Nugget" Gulati and Avani Nandra-Hart.
-Priya’s storylines have involved her complicated relationships within the Panesar family and revelations about her past.
-Khan Levy’s performance earned her a nomination for Best Newcomer at the 2024 Inside Soap Awards.
+Introduced in October 2023, she is the former partner of Ravi Gulati (Aaron Thiara) and mother of Davinder "Nugget" Gulati (Juhaim Rasul Choudhury) and Avani Nandra-Hart (Aaliyah James).
+Priya's storylines have involved her complicated relationships within the Panesar family and revelations about her past.
+Khan Levy's performance earned her a nomination for Best Newcomer at the 2024 Inside Soap Awards.
+On 22 September 2026, Khan Levy made an unannounced exit as Priya.

-Her storylines have focused on her surprising arrival and reuniting with her son Davinder "Nugget" Gulati (Juhaim Rasul Choudhury) after years estranged; hiding a secret daughter Avani Nandra-Hart (Aaliyah James) from Ravi Gulati (Aaron Thiara); her one-night-stand with Peter Beale (Thomas Law) upon arrival; revealing Ranveer Gulati (Anil Goutam) sexually assaulted her and then forced her to leave; settling into the Panesar family; her feuds with Ravi, Suki Panesar (Balvinder Sopal) and Nish Panesar (Navin Chowdhry) and her relationship with Ravi.
-For Khan Levy's portrayal of Priya, she was nominated for the "Best Newcomer" accolade at the Inside Soap Awards 2024.
+Her storylines have focused on her surprising arrival and reuniting with her son Davinder "Nugget" Gulati (Juhaim Rasul Choudhury) after years estranged; hiding a secret daughter, Avani Nandra-Hart (Aaliyah James), from Ravi Gulati (Aaron Thiara); her one-night-stand with Peter Beale (Thomas Law) upon arrival; revealing Ranveer Gulati (Anil Goutam) sexually assaulted her and then forced her to leave; settling into the Panesar family; her feuds with Ravi, Suki Panesar (Balvinder Sopal) and Nish Panesar (Navin Chowdhry), and her turbulent relationship with Ravi.
+In 2026, in Ravi's absence, Priya begins an affair with her boss, Max Branning (Jake Wood), who is engaged to Cindy Beale (Michelle Collins), and Priya later falls pregnant to Max.